 In the Halls of the wealthy the wassail bowl was often an item of status and by the 16th/17th centuries were often the centre piece of the table, many were large and elaborately turned, often from expensive Lignum Vitae wood.
 From this the Lord, Abbott or Guild Master would ladle the beverage into smaller vessels to be drunk as a toast.

-The wassailing of Stones Orhard at Croxley Green
+The wassailing of Stones Orchard at Croxley Green

-The custom of wassailing fruit trees is to be revived at Stones Orchard, Croxley Green, Hertfordshire on the 17th January 2013 using a wassail cup that I have just turned from a cherry tree from Chesham, watch this space, Waes hael.
+The custom of wassailing fruit trees was revived at Stones Orchard, Croxley Green, Hertfordshire on the 17th January 2013 using a wassail cup that I have just turned from a cherry tree from Chesham.